* China steel inventory down for 7th week - Mysteel

 * Weekly utilisation rates were at 67.54 pct - Mysteel

-BEIJING, Nov 23 (Reuters) - Chinese steel prices edged lower on Friday, shrugging off a decline in inventories to be on track for their worst week since late March amid concerns that less rigid production curbs this winter will lead to surplus supplies.
+BEIJING, Nov 23 (Reuters) - Chinese steel prices fell over 2.5 percent on Friday, shrugging off a decline in inventories and having marked their worst week since late March amid concerns that less rigid production curbs this winter will lead to surplus supplies.